Zen master: Tony Leung Chiu Wai says he yearns for a ‘simpler life’ as he gets older

 For two hours, we squatted and sat on the floor outside a dingy gaming arcade in Wanchai, where the actor, then 29, candidly spoke about – among other things – his dreams, hang-ups and traumatic childhood.

-“Wow, that’s more than 30 years ago,” says Leung in Cantonese in an interview with The Straits Times, eyes widening and a warm smile spreading across his face.
-Now 61, the Hong Kong movie star was in town on Dec 21 to promote his latest film, The Goldfinger, a corporate fraud sizzler directed by Hong King film-maker Felix Chong.
+“Wow, that’s more than 30 years ago,” says Leung in Cantonese, eyes widening and a warm smile spreading across his face.
+Now 61, the Hong Kong movie star was in town on Dec 21 to promote his latest film, The Goldfinger, a corporate fraud sizzler directed by Hong Kong film-maker Felix Chong.
 It opens in Singapore cinemas on Dec 30.

 Although a rising star, who had by then bagged two Hong Kong Film Awards for Best Supporting Actor for Derek Yee’s thriller People’s Hero (1987) and Patrick Tam’s crime drama My Heart Is That Eternal Rose (1989), Leung was not quite the cinematic icon he is today.